Health and wellbeing

 The national One You website provides motivational support to change to a more healthy lifestyle, including information, advice and apps.

-If you're worried about your own or a friend or family member's alcohol intake, find out what you can do.
+If you're worried about your own or a friend or family member's mental health, find out what you can do.

 Want to stop smoking?
 Get free local support that really works.

-Find out what local support is available and how to get help.
+Local domestic abuse support and how to get help.

 If you need immediate local support visit the Trafford Domestic Abuse Service.

 Gambling support services

 Are you worried about gambling?
 Concerned for yourself or someone you know?